 These Swiftwick Socks are suitable for hiking, backpacking, or trekking during any time of the year.
 They have merino wool in their construction, making them warm in the cold and cool in the warmer season.
 The upper sections have channels, so these socks ventilate heat as well as moisture.
 They thus have breathable properties without compromising on the cushioning.
 The material is also no-itch, so you’ll have a soft, comfy experience.

 The fabric here also has a half-density, which prevents bunching at the ankles or toes.
 You can choose from a variety of color combinations, but you should make sure to order a size up as these run small.

 These SmartWool Women’s socks are ankle-high and made for trekking long miles.
 They’re best for backpacking in summer, giving you a decent amount of support, recovery, and stretch.
 You’ll also appreciate the light cushioning and seamless toe, providing more comfort on the trails.

 While these socks may not have a lifetime guarantee, they’re snug enough for arch and heel support for about two years.
 You’ll be sure of everything staying in place along with proper air movement to prevent fungus growth.

-These light crew socks have a rating of 4.2 out of 5 stars on Amazon.
-Their price range is slightly high, ranging from $ to $.
 Therefore, if you buy this pair, you should make sure you get enough use out of them.